 If you imagine that on average Google handles, around 40,000 search queries every second, it’s no wonder they need to rank things.
 For businesses it’s quite important though, as 96% of all web traffic goes to the page one results, so is really important for business, and managing business and employees is essential, and you can use software like check stub maker to help you with this.

 Even though the search engines keep pretty tight lipped about what they are looking for, it’s fair to say we can be sure of a few things.
 When we first developed websites back in the 90’s this was about putting a bunch of hidden words at the base of the page that would be possible search terms – Key word stuffing.
 This is very very old hat now.

-Search engines have become incredibly sophisticated, but also it’s become big business.
+Search engines have become incredibly sophisticated, but also it’s become big business, now seo specialists are offering seo reseller plan options to help those wanting to get ahead of the game.
 Google has roughly 87% marketshare and they want to keep it that way.
 The way of doing that is to ensure that when you search for something, you get the information you want and need.
 And the answers you get are not an accident, it’s been a lot of work on the part of both the website owners and Google.

 What can SEO do for your business?

 What is SEO has been answered, we can start to think about what it can do.
 When you consider how important page one results are, you can see how important it is for any business to be there and you can find more about it once you click here to go on Mac J Web.
 It’s imperative in times when, through necessity, pretty much the entire world is doing everything online.
 Without SEO companies like serpninja.io, your website could be on a road to nowhere.
 This is what SEO is all about.